colynb/generator-go-static/README.md

 You will be presented with some questions regarding the post, such as title, snippet, tags, etc. If everything went ok, it will generate a report of exactly what was generated for you.

-You don't have to write just posts, you can craete pages also:
+You don't have to write just posts, you can create pages also:

 ```
 $ yo go-static:page